tutumcloud/docker-builder/README.md

 	  environment:
 	    - REDIS_PASS=password

-To speed up testing, you can replace `build: .` in your `sut` service with `image: this`, which is the name of the image that is built just before running the tests.
-This way you can avoid building the same image twice.

 # Hooks

 There is the possibility to run scripts before and after some of the build steps to set up your application as required.
 The following hooks are available (in this order):